Special Educational Needs and/or Disabilities (SEND)

 Meeting Special Educational Needs in Hartlepool schools

-Pupils who are giving cause for concern to their teachers and require provision that is additional to the normal curriculum are placed at School Action and should have a set of personalised targets drawn up for them (often in an Individual Education Plan).
-When advice has been sought from an external professional and they have also become involved in drawing up and monitoring the IEP, the pupil is placed at School Action Plus.
+Pupils who are giving cause for concern to their teachers and require provision that is additional to the normal curriculum are supported through additional interventions and should have a set of personalised targets drawn up for them (often in an Individual Education Plan).
+When advice has been sought from an external professional and they have also become involved in drawing up and monitoring the IEP, the pupil is likely to be identified as SEND.

 The needs of pupils are considered individually on their merits and those with the most complex needs can proceed to a statutory assessment if the LA believes that it may need to determine the special educational provision required.